PriyankaSelvan/eXpress-Data-Path--Setup/index.md

 sudo make modules_install install
 ```

 I got an error `Error!
 Bad return status for module build on kernel: 5.0.0-rc5+ (x86_64)` at this stage.
 But, i went ahead and completed the rest of the steps.
-This did not cuse any problems for XDP development later.
+This did not cause any problems for XDP development later.

 Reboot and select the newly built kernel at GRUB.
 ```markdown